jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/runtime_options.md

 |----------------|----------|
 | `list[NonEmptyStr]` | `[]`|

 List of domain names.
-An unsupported URL will only be sent to jdownloader if its host is found in on the list.
+An unsupported URL will only be sent to jdownloader if its host is found on the list.
 An empty whitelist (the default) will disable this functionality, sending any unsupported URL to jdownloader

 This option has no effect unless `send_unsupported_to_jdownloader` is `true`